 I am an Assistant Professor at the School of International Service at American University.
 Prior to that, I was a postdoctoral fellow at the Institute for Advanced Study in Toulouse.
 I received my PhD in Sociology from UC Berkeley.

-Check out my video abstract for “Narratives of modernity, masculinity and citizenship amid crisis in Abidjan’s Sorbonne,” available in Antipode 46:3.
+And to hear me discuss one of my field sites, check out my video abstract for “Narratives of modernity, masculinity and citizenship amid crisis in Abidjan’s Sorbonne,” available in Antipode 46:3.